Canadian Olympic Medal Count

-Geoff Walker has won three Brier titles as well as a world championship gold medal while playing lead for Team Gushue.
+Geoff Walker made his Olympic debut at Beijing 2022 where he won a bronze medal.
+He has also won four Brier titles as well as a gold and two silver medals at the world championships while playing lead for Team Gushue.

 Moving from his native Alberta to Newfoundland and Labrador, Walker joined skip Brad Gushue for the 2011-12 season, initially as the second before shifting to lead.
 That season, he made the first of his 10 Brier appearances.
 The following year, Brett Gallant came aboard as the third before moving to second in 2014-15 when Mark Nichols re-joined Gushue.

 After finishing as the runners-up at the 2016 Brier, Team Gushue won their first Brier title in 2017.
 They did so in front of the home fans in St. John’s as they became Newfoundland and Labrador’s first Brier champions since 1976.
 Throughout that Brier, Walker dealt with a shoulder injury that left him unable to sweep properly in the playoffs.
 With a lot of physiotherapy, he was almost fully healed for the 2017 World Championships, where the team went undefeated en route to the gold medal.
 All four team members were named to the all-star team.

 After successfully defending their Brier title in 2018, Team Gushue won silver at the 2018 World Championships.
 They won their third national title in 2020 but did not get a chance to compete at the world championships as they were cancelled because of the COVID-19 pandemic.

 At the Canadian Curling Trials in November 2021, Team Gushue posted a 7-1 round robin record to finish first in the standings.
 That gave them a bye to the final, where they defeated 2014 Olympic Brad Jacobs and his team 4-3 to become Team Canada for Beijing 2022.